 INTRL-GA 1781/EURO-GA 2670 Joseph J. Viscomi

 The massive scale of contemporary population displacement has made the Mediterranean into a contentious region that reveals a complex set of global historical dynamics.
 How can we understand the geopolitical and social relevance of the Mediterranean within historical trajectories connecting east and west, and north and south?
-This course examines this question through the field of modern Mediterraneanstudies.
+This course examines this question through the field of modern Mediterranean studies.
 The course first seeks to understand how historians and anthropologists have conceptualized the sea and its constitutive processes.
-Themes covered in this part of the course include: seeing the sea; anthropology’s Mediterranean; micro Mediterraneans; Mediterranean worlds; and Mediterranean modernity.
+Themes covered in this part of the course include: seeing the sea; anthropology’s Mediterranean; micro Mediterranean; Mediterranean worlds; and Mediterranean modernity.
 In addition to analyzing the debates that shape cross-disciplinary scholarship in and of the sea, the first part of the course develops a methodological approach for modern Mediterranean studies.
 The second part examines themes in the historiography of the modern Mediterranean, dating roughly from the late-Ottoman period to the present.
-These include: Mediterranean jurisdiction; colonial sea(s); nationalism and the radical Mediterranean; imperialism and the fascist Mediterranean; decolonizing the Mediterranean; a new Mediterranean?; and migration, mourning and frontiers.
+These include Mediterranean jurisdiction; the colonial sea(s); nationalism and the radical Mediterranean; imperialism and the fascist Mediterranean; decolonizing the Mediterranean; a new Mediterranean?; and migration, mourning, and frontiers.